HOME > READING

 • Vaginal bleeding.

 Usually, side effects are mild and short-lived.
 Plus, they tend to disappear within a few weeks of starting the therapy.
 However, some people may experience them more severely.
-In case they fail to improve, please consult your Doctor (MedLine Plus, 2018).
+In case they fail to improve, people should consult a physician (8).

 General contraindications